actions/partner-runner-images/images/arm-ubuntu-22-image.md

-# Ubuntu 22.04 by Arm Limited - Beta
+# Ubuntu 22.04 by Arm Limited

-Welcome to the Beta for Arm hosted runners 🎉

 The Ubuntu 22.04 LTS image with tools is created from the [GitHub Actions Runner Images](https://github.com/actions/runner-images) repository.